EECS 183 Labs

 After downloading and unzipping, you will find the following files in the starter-files folder:

 : source code file you will use for the exercise.
-This file is identical to file of the same name for Project 4.Position.h
+This file is identical to one of the files for Project 4.Point.h

 : header file with declarations you will need for Project 4 and this lab.test.cpp

-: source file you will use to test your Position class functions forPosition.cpp
+: source file you will use to test your Point class functions forPoint.cpp

-: text data file you may use for testing.grid2.txt
+: text data file you may use for testing.data2.txt

 : text data file you may use for testing.